Start Time

 • Avoiding rework through technically sound, stakeholder-aligned submissions

-• Integrating Sustainable Drainage Systems (SuDS) into all new residential projects under national guidance due for rollout in 2025/2026
+• Integrating Sustainable Drainage Systems (SuDS) as a core requirement in all new residential developments under national guidance expected in 2025/2026

-• Retrofitting and elevating existing homes in flood-prone areas — design, funding, and insurance implications
+• Retrofitting and elevating existing homes in flood-prone areas — design considerations, funding routes, and insurance implications

-• Balancing national housing delivery with local safety, insurance viability, and long-term resilience
+• Balancing national housing supply with local flood risk, insurance viability, and long-term climate resilience

 Coordinating Flood Emergency Response – Lessons from Recent Events